ggkevinxing/discord_pasta_bot/README.md

 - Implement `!help` and `!commands`
   - Dynamically return all available commands for the server based on what's stored in the database

-- Tidy up the README
+- Tidy up the README, make the set up more comprehensible